I’m an insect who dreamt he was a man and loved it. But now the dream is over – and the insect is awake.

 Much like the Space Bug puppet, the Brundlething had cable-controlled eyes, mouth appendages, and fingers.
 Its crawling motion was operated from below the elevated set floor by a crew of nine puppeteers.
 The head, hands, elbows and torso were connected to rods lowered through groove tracks cut in the floor, which were concealed by a layer of vapour and smoke coming from the telepod.
 The puppeteers controlling the right and left arm movements coordinated to create an alternated forward motion; others maneuvered the cable-controlled face.

-Berg commented on the two puppets of the final moments of the film: “I like to think of these puppets as being condensers for the human element behind them.
+Berg commented on the final moments of the film: “I like to think of these puppets as being condensers for the human element behind them.
 No matter if they’re pulled by a cable, a string or a stick, it’s the essence of people putting their energy and sympathy into the thing, based on sculptural aesthetic which embodies that potential.
 Keeping that in mind while you’re building something can produce an effect on the audience that’s more than just a bunch of mechanics moving rubber around.
 My perception of a good effect is that it’s a strange distillation of technological skill and emotional aesthetics that blend together where it shows, but also somewhere inside the people who are working it.
 If you need six people to operate a puppet that’s supposed to [have] a personality, it’s like a little baroque orchestra coming together and having a good enough instrument that all of their energies can harmonize on it.”